JacekDubikowski/build-your-own-framework/readme.md

 5. The same applies to `type()` method as for the `create()`.
 6. The `scopeProvider()` is similar to the previous methods.
    However, the tricky part is to invoke the constructor.
-   The `constructorInvocation()` is responsible for creating the constructor invocation.
+   The `singletonScopeInitializer()` is responsible for creating constructor call wrapped in `ScopeProvider.singletonScope(beanProvider -> ...`).
-   We call `BeanProvider.provide` for every parameter to get the dependency and keep the order of the constructor parameters.
+   We call `BeanProvider.provide` for every parameter to get the dependency and keep the calls in the order of the constructor parameters.
-   Thankfully, the order is preserved thanks to the *List*, *Dependency*, and *TypeDependencyResolver* classes and their properties.

 Ok, the *BeanDefinition*s are ready.
 We just missed the *ScopeProvider*.